developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-security.md

 *Tasks by user in Example 1*

-#### Example 2: View Delegation with Revoked Access to the Original Table[​](#example-2-view-delegation-with-revoked-access-to-the-original-table "Direct link to Example 2: View Delegation with Revoked Access to the Original Table")
+#### Example 2: View Delegation with Revoked Access to the Original Table

 To continue the previous example, `user1` has SELECT access to `table1`, which gives `user1` access through `view1`.
 An administrator revokes the SELECT access of `user1` on `table1`.